what3words/w3w-swift-wrapper/Documentation/options.md

 Others
 ----------------
 `inputType(W3WInputType)` is used if you are calling autosuggest with the output of a particular voice recognition system.
-It doesn't apply to this component library

 `numberOfResults(Int)` sets the number of results returned in an autosuggest call.
 It defaults to 3 and it is reccomended that applicaitons use the default for best results and user experience.